-The benefit for alcohol other than from ethanol blended with gasoline is 5.11 cents per gallon for fuel sold or used before October 1, 1993.
-The benefit for this fuel sold or used after September 30, 1993, is 4.63 cents per gallon.
+The benefit for alcohol other than from ethanol blended with gasoline is 4.63 cents per gallon.

 Lines 7c and 7d.-This includes all other uses that received an excise tax benefit because the fuels contained alcohol (e.g., gasoline bought at a reduced rate to produce gasohol).
 Include only fuel mixtures that received an excise tax benefit because the fuel contained alcohol.